-Project Description Build-out of municipal fiber optic network to serve new public safety communications nodes, and
+Project DescriptionBuild-out of municipal fiber optic network to serve new public safety communications nodes, and increase reliability and resiliency of public safety and physical services operations.

 Environmental Review This project is a Type II Action and will not require further environmental review.